Certsoftt/landy-react-template/README.md

 To create a new app, you have to:

+Begin by
+1. Fork the repo
-Begin by cloning this repository to establish your own local copy.
+2. Clone this repository to establish your own local copy.
 This process is straightforward and ensures you have all the necessary files and resources at your fingertips.
 You can find step-by-step instructions in this helpful article: Cloning a [repository on GitHub.com](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository#cloning-a-repository).
+3. Run the app using the command `npm i` followed by `npm start`

 ## What's included